Tuesday, November 7, 2017

 Day 3: Eat, Drink, and Be Merry

-This card can be personalized with your name (and even the name of the recipient, if you like), then cut out and placed around the neck of a bottle of juice, sparkling beverage, soda, etc.
+Original Product & Design: This 4x8 card is for a gift with a bottle neck!
+Just cut out the circle and place the card around the neck of a bottle of juice, sparkling beverage, soda, etc.

 Day 4: A Little Extra Dough

-One of my favorite Christmas neighbor gifts is frozen cookie dough.
+Original Product & Design: One of my favorite Christmas neighbor gifts is frozen cookie dough.
 As the recipient, it's nice to not be getting so many treats at once and be able to have some in January instead if I want!
-This sticker can go on the outside of a ziploc bag or plastic container with frozen dough inside--cookies, bread, rolls, etc.
+This original design was for a label to stick on the outside of a Ziploc bag or plastic container with frozen dough inside--cookies, bread, rolls, etc.

 Day 5: We WASH You a Merry Christmas

-This gift idea is practically ready to go--just cut out the circles, punch a hole, and tie to a yummy-smelling hand soap.
+Original Product & Design: This gift idea is so easy and fun--just cut out the circles, punch a hole, and tie to a yummy-smelling hand soap.

 Day 6: Holiday Time Potpourri